A paywall - the method of restricting access to content via paid subscriptions - seems to be a trendy thing among publishers today.

 Well, it depends.

-A paywall is definitely something that should be carefully considered, or you may experience the same fate as Long Island’s Daily: the news website spent $4 million to implement a paywall, then ended up with only 35 subscribers in three months.
+A paywall is definitely something that should be carefully considered, or you may experience the same fate as Long Island's Daily: the news website spent $4 million to implement a paywall, then ended up with only 35 subscribers in three months.
+Other publishers have significantly improved their performance by taking their paywalls down.

 Here are 4 key questions you should ask yourself before you go for it: